martineho/semester-project-2/README.md

 # Nour

 This was my spring 2022 Semester Project at Noroff.
 The goal of the project was to create an e-commerce website that had customer-facing and admin sections.
 Fetching data from a Strapi API.

-I chose to make the UI for a skincare web shop.
-Using plain Html, Vanilla Javascript, Bootstrap and Sass.
+The website is created on plain Html, Vanilla Javascript, Bootstrap and Sass.

 ## ⚛️ Technologies used